fsainz/fsainz.github.com/_posts/2011-12-18-our-tetuan-valley-posts.md

 <p class="meta">December 18th, 2011 - Madrid</p>

-We had a great experience participating in this last Tetuan Valley edition, there are many things I could say about but for now I just want to link the post than alex and I wrote for the TVSS's blog:
+We had a great experience participating in this last Tetuan Valley edition, there are many things I could say about it but for now I just want to link to the posts that alex and I wrote for the TVSS's blog:

 <img src="/images/bordeaux.jpeg" />